 - Meet federal requirements to work in the career field

 - A clean motor vehicle report (MVR) driving record

-This course introduces students to the basic elements of the trucking industry; regulations governing trucking, qualifications of the driver and inspection standards for safe vehicle operations.
-Students will learn the various parts of the Federal Motor Carrier Safety Regulation (FMCSR) that pertain to the vehicle on the roads and highways.
+This program prepares you for the Missouri or Kansas Commercial Driver's License Class A Operations (CDL-A) exam.
+Students will learn various parts of the Federal Motor Carrier Safety Regulation (FMCSR) that pertain to the vehicle on the roads and highway.